 6.12 By-Election

-If any elected position becomes vacant during the year, the decision whether to hold a byelection will be that of the Officer Committee.
+If any elected position becomes vacant during the year, the decision whether to hold a byelection will be that of the Student Council.

-If a Student Officer post becomes vacant, Officer Committee may appoint a member of the Union to the vacant post as a non-voting member in the interim period.
+If a Student Officer post becomes vacant, Student Council may appoint a member of the Union to the vacant post as a non-voting member in the interim period.

-6.13 NUS Conference Elections

-NUS Conference Election will be held in accordance with the NUS election rules with 2 Union NUS delegate positions being elected by a cross campus ballot, the other spot will be held for the SU President in line with their governance responsibilities.

-6.14 Course Rep Elections

-Only students registered on the course are entitled to stand or vote in Course rep elections.